-Environmental chambers to study interactions between Ozone, BVOC emissions and pollution were designed together with the University of Natural Resources and Life Sciences for the project UOZONE.
+Environmental chambers to study interactions between Ozone, BVOC emissions and tree physiological status were designed together with the University of Natural Resources and Life Sciences for the project UOZONE.
 All mounting and side parts in contact with the air inside the 40 l plant/reaction chamber are made from Teflon (PTFE).
-Pictures will follow as soon as the first model has been tested!
+In addition, an airtight stainless steel housing for an activated carbon filter (replaceable) was developed to scrubb the ambient air before entering the PTFE chambers for measurements.